foliojs/pdfkit/docs/attachments.md

 If you are attaching a file from your file system, creationDate and modifiedDate will be set to the source file's creationDate and modifiedDate.

 Setting the `hidden` option prevents this file from showing up in the pdf viewer's attachment panel.
-While this may not be very useful for embedded files, it is absolutely necessary for the file attachment annotations, to prevent them from showing up twice in the attachment panel.
+While this may not be very useful for embedded files, it is absolutely necessary for file annotations, to prevent them from showing up twice in the attachment panel.

-## File Attachment Annotations
+## File Annotations

-A file attachment annotation contains a reference to an embedded file that can be placed anywhere in the document.
+A file annotation contains a reference to an embedded file that can be placed anywhere in the document.
-File attachment annotations show up in your reader's annotation panel as well as the attachment panel.
+File annotations show up in your reader's annotation panel as well as the attachment panel.

-In order to add a file attachment annotation, you should first read the chapter on annotations.
+In order to add a file annotation, you should first read the chapter on annotations.
 Like other annotations, you specify position and size with `x`, `y`, `width` and `height`, unlike other annotations you must also specify a file object.
 The file object may contain the same options as `doc.file` in the previous section with the addition of the source file or buffered data in `src`.

-Here is an example of adding a file attachment annotation:
+Here is an example of adding a file annotation:

     const file = {
       src: path.join(__dirname, 'example.txt'),